emredagli/physics-constants-explorer/README.md

 # Physics Constants Explorer

-This work contains research and a python program to explore physical constants formulation in terms of given other physical and mathematical constants.
+This work contains a python program to explore physical constants in terms of given dimensional and dimensionless constants.

-The researches and explorations by using this program can be examined under [research](research) folder.
+The exploration of some well-known physical constants by using this program is summarized under [research](research) folder.

 ## Table of Content